Las Vegas Workers' Compensation Lawyer

 However, Nevada workers’ comp laws also require employees to undergo vocational rehabilitation after an injury or illness occurs in the workplace.
 This means that your employer is obligated to make reasonable attempts to find you alternative employment.
 If your employer does not make reasonable attempts to find you new work, this lack of effort could result in a denial of benefits from the workers’ compensation insurance provider.

 Workers’ compensation is a type of insurance that protects employees and employers alike.
-If you are injured on the job in Nevada, workers’ compensation can pay for your medical bills, lost wages, rehabilitation efforts, and other losses related to your injury or illness.
+If you are injured on the job in Las Vegas, workers’ compensation can pay for your medical bills, lost wages, rehabilitation efforts, and other losses related to your injury or illness.

 Nevada has a “no-fault” system with two types of benefits: temporary and permanent.
 Temporary benefits include full wage replacement, medical bills, and other expenses.
 Permanent benefits can be paid as lump sums for lost wages or as monthly income if you cannot return to work at all.

 Some injuries result in a total disability that prevents an employee from returning to the workplace at any time in the future.
-A workers’ comp lawyer in Nevada can help you and your family get the benefits you deserve following a workplace injury by:
+A workers’ comp lawyer in Las Vegas can help you and your family get the benefits you deserve following a workplace injury by:

 Work-related injuries and illnesses can cause significant financial difficulties for employers, employees, families, and the community.
 These accidents can also lead to debilitating injury or disease that prevents an individual from working or performing normal tasks of daily life.
 At Shook & Stone, we understand the physical and emotional effects that workplace accidents can have on a person’s health and future career prospects.